ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

 ### Oracle

-We havent yet found a JSON schema generator for Oracle - please let us know if you know of one.
+We havent yet found a JSON schema generator for Oracle - please let us know if you know of one (or want to create one!).
 The SQL Server approach above may be adaptable to Oracle.